-I don’t know how long I was there for but it seemed an age, it was actually another boy, *Paul*, who helped me by putting himself between me and *Mathew* and telling him to leave me alone.
+I don’t know how long I was there for, but it seemed an age, it was another boy, *Paul*, who helped me by putting himself between *Mathew* and me and telling him to leave me alone.
 I’m not even sure if I’d told my teacher or even my parents about it.
-Nothing was done or said about it to me after so either I hadn’t told or it was brushed under the carpet as kids in the playground.
-The rest of the school year was fairly uneventful, I never had trouble from *Mathew* after that other than a few evil eyes across the playground, he never shouted at me or cornered me again but that feeling of not being able to protect myself haunted me for a very long time.
+Nothing was done or said about it to me after so either I hadn’t told, or it was brushed under the carpet as kids in the playground.
+The rest of the school year was fairly uneventful, I never had trouble from *Mathew* after that other than a few evil eyes across the playground, he never shouted at me or cornered me again, but that feeling of not being able to protect myself haunted me for a very long time.

 It wasn’t just me she was like it to.
-Everyone in the department was miserable but we were miserable together which made it a bit more bearable.
-Having already experienced the utter uselessness of reporting workplace bullying to senior management, I basically sucked it up for 11 months until one day, when I got called into the office for a ‘chat’ and found my manager with the deputy taking minutes.
+Everyone in the department was miserable, but we were miserable together which made it a bit more bearable.
+Having already experienced the utter uselessness of reporting workplace bullying to senior management, I sucked it up for 11 months until one day, when I got called into the office for a ‘chat’ and found my manager with the deputy taking minutes.
 For flip’s sake, you don’t take minutes for a bloody chat!
 Besides, I had enough of their sodding condescending ‘chats’!
-I flipped and got angry in front of my ‘bullies’ for the first time ever.
+I flipped and got angry in front of my ‘bullies’ for the first time.
 I demanded to know what the intention of the ‘chat’ really was and told them that I didn’t appreciate being made to feel worthless by them.
-I told them that if they wanted to have a formal meeting I would require written notification with 7 working days’ notice and the opportunity to bring someone for support.
+I told them that if they wanted to have a formal meeting, I would require written notification with seven working days’ notice and the opportunity to bring someone for support.
 I swear their jaws hit the floor!
-I stalked out of the office shaking but head high and my goodness I felt F*&KING AMAZING!!!
+I stalked out of the office shaking but head high, and my goodness I felt F*&KING AMAZING!!!

 Big Squishy Hugs TP x